 While nearly any healthcare premium qualifies for this deduction, there are limits.
 Some essential qualifications for the self-employed health insurance deduction include:

-- Neither you nor your spouse can be eligible for an employer-sponsored plan for any month’s worth of premium you are claiming;
+- Neither you nor your spouse can be eligible for a separate employer-sponsored plan for any month’s worth of premium you are claiming.

-- If you are operating as an S-corp, which is sponsoring your healthcare, the deduction cannot exceed the total profit by that company in that calendar year;
+- If you are operating as an S-corp, which is sponsoring your healthcare, the deduction cannot exceed your company’s total profit in that calendar year.

-- Entrepreneurs running multiple companies need to be sure that the sponsoring company has more income than their total health insurance premium; and, obviously,
+- Entrepreneurs running multiple companies need to be sure that the sponsoring company has more income than their total health insurance premiums.

-- You have to qualify as self-employed, which is to say that you have no employees for whom you are filing a W-2.
-(Expenses filed on a form 1099 to independent contractors do not count against this qualification).
+- You have to qualify as self-employed, which requires that you have no employees for whom you are filing a W-2.
+(Expenses filed on a 1099 form to independent contractors do not count against this qualification).

 Specific Rules Surrounding the Deduction

-All health insurance premium deductions for the self-employed remained in place with the passage of the Affordable Care Act.
-As an individual you can take advantage of healthcare exchanges like anyone else, and any government subsidy received for an individual policy is not taxable.
-You can participate in the health exchanges like any other person without any penalties.
+As self-employed, you qualify for all Affordable Care Act (Obamacare) health insurance premium deductions.
+You can take advantage of healthcare exchanges, and note that any government subsidy received for an individual policy is not taxable.
+You can participate in the health exchanges without any penalties.

-The deduction does not extend to health savings accounts (HSAs), which many self-employed people find to be a flexible and convenient alternative.
-These contributions come directly off your income.
-The cost of a corresponding high-deductible insurance premium remains fully deductible, like any other health insurance premium.
+However, the deduction does not extend to contributions to health savings accounts (HSAs), which many self-employed people use because the contribution to the account reduces their taxable income.
+The premiums you actually pay for the HSA’s high-deductible insurance remains fully deductible, like any other health insurance premium.

-Additional healthcare expenses of any kind, such as prescription drugs, glasses, and co-pays are not deductible directly.
-These are filed in Schedule A, and limited to outlays over 10 percent of your AGI.
-For this reason, any entrepreneur with high healthcare costs may find it advantageous to have a comprehensive policy, which covers all of these expenses but requires a higher premium.
+Additional healthcare expenses of any kind, such as prescription drugs, glasses, and copays are not directly deductible.
+These are filed in Schedule A, and the deduction is limited to outlays over 10% of your AGI.
+For this reason, any entrepreneur with high healthcare costs may find it advantageous to have a comprehensive policy, which covers all of these expenses and comes with higher deductible premiums.

 Selecting the Right Health Insurance Plan

-This creates a dilemma for many self-employed people.
-In general, if your income is high and someone in your family has a chronic condition that requires expensive prescription drugs or many doctor’s visits, a comprehensive whole-health policy is going to be the most advantageous for you because the premium is completely deductible.
-But this limits flexibility and the ability to manage your own healthcare expenses.
+In general, if your income is high and someone in your family has a chronic condition that requires expensive prescription drugs or many doctor’s visits, a comprehensive whole-health policy is going to be your best option.
+That’s because the higher premium is completely deductible.

-In general, managing every self-employed person’s healthcare costs for the maximum tax advantage comes down to a choice between an HSA with a high-deductible policy or a traditional comprehensive policy necessary to manage high ongoing medical expenses.
-Both have their own advantages based on the nature of the expenses anticipated for the entire family being covered.
-A health insurance professional can help steer you through the options and find the coverage that works best for your family.
+If you are self-employed, you need to evaluate how you can optimize the maximum tax advantages for your healthcare costs.
+You should compare an HSA with a high-deductible policy against a traditional comprehensive plan that covers sizable medical expenses.
+Both have their own advantages.
+A health insurance professional can help steer you through the options and find the coverage that works best for you and your family.

-Despite these complications, the self-employed health insurance deduction is one of most straightforward expenses faced by a solo entrepreneur.
-All of the various options have good tax advantages, with the only trick being maximizing your own advantages based on your family’s situation.
+Despite these complications, the self-employed health insurance deduction is one of the most straightforward given to solo entrepreneurs.
+All of the various options have good tax benefits; the trick is finding the one that provides you the best advantages based on your healthcare needs.